GoosefleetEO/allianceauth/docs/features/overview.md

 # Overview

-**Alliance Auth** (AA) is a web application that helps Eve Online organizations efficiently manage access to external services and web apps.
+**Alliance Auth** (AA) is a web site that helps Eve Online organizations efficiently manage access to applications and external services.

 It has the following key features: